malston/prometheus-deployment/README.md

 ### Uninstall Operator

-Uninstall operator into a single cluster
+Uninstall operator from a single cluster

 ```bash
 ./uninstall.sh
 ```

-Uninstall operator into all clusters
+Uninstall operator from all clusters

 ```bash
 ./uninstall-all.sh